cedrictwardz/SiderealFilter/README.md

 ### Input variables:

+[date]: Dates of the positions in a datetime format.

+[time]: Epoch of the positions (seconds).
+        It is assumed that the positions are given with respect to the first epoch in the time series.
+        Thus, the first epoch is assumed to be zero.

+[north, east, up]: Positions (units don't matter)

+[eq]: Date of the main earthquake in a datetime format.
       It is possible to act like there is no earthquake by setting [eq] to some time in the future.

-### Input files:

-Note that it is assumed that the positions are given with respect to the first epoch in the time series.
-Thus, the first epoch is always zero.
+[showme]: When set to True, it displays the stacks and the obtained filter.
+          Very useful to determine if there are indeed some repeating signals worth removing.

 ## Note:

-[1] This code has not been optimised and I do not guarantee that it is bug free when using your own time series with their own particularities.
+[1] This code has not been optimised and I do not guarantee that it is bug free when using it on your own time series with their own particularities.
 Use it at you own risk.

 [2] This code has been developed for 30 sec position time series, so I do not guarantee that it provides meaningful results for shorter or longer sampling interval.